WelcometoMyGarden/welcometomygarden/docs/discourse.md

-# Discourse x WTMG
+# WTMG's SSO log-in integration with Discourse

-Superfans get access to a slow travel Discourse community, which is hosted in production at [https://community.welcometomygarden.org](https://community.welcometomygarden.org).
+WTMG Members get access to a slow travel Discourse community, which is hosted in production at [https://community.welcometomygarden.org](https://community.welcometomygarden.org).

-We seamlessly reuse WTMG's Firebase login using [Discourse Connect](https://meta.discourse.org/t/setup-discourseconnect-official-single-sign-on-for-discourse-sso/13045), and a combination of an intermediate sign-in portal `src/routes/auth/discourse-connect/+page.svelte` in the frontend and a cloud function (`api/src/discourseConnectLogin.js`) to handle the authentication in the backend.
+We reuse WTMG's Firebase login using [Discourse Connect](https://meta.discourse.org/t/setup-discourseconnect-official-single-sign-on-for-discourse-sso/13045), and a combination of an intermediate sign-in portal (`src/routes/auth/discourse-connect/+page.svelte`) in the frontend and a cloud function (`api/src/discourseConnectLogin.js`) to handle the authentication in the backend.

 ## Setting up the Discourse development environment